EdwardMGonzalez/Skolden/vaughn-dacey-walker/vaughn.md

 *  Jack of all Trades: +1 all non-proficient checks
 *  Bardic Expertise give double proficiency bonus in Performance & Persuasion
-*  Actor gives advantage on Persuasion and Performance checks while impersonating smoeone else
+*  Actor Feat gives advantage on Deception and Performance checks trying to impersonate
+*  Actor Feat mimic the speech of another person / creature.
+** Save Wisdom (Insight) v/s Chraisma (Deception)
 * Human, add one additional skill